noryev/module-sdxl-ipfs/readme.md

-# SDXL Turbo Pipeline: A Module for Lilypad Network
+# SDXL Turbo Pipeline: A Module for Lilypad

 This README provides instructions for running the SDXL Turbo Pipeline module on the Lilypad network using Docker and Lilypad CLI.

 ## Prerequisites

 - Docker installed on your system
-- GPU support (for optimal performance)
+- GPU
 - Lilypad CLI installed (for Lilypad network runs)

 ## Building and Running with Docker